LANL-Seismoacoustics/pisces/docs/source/tutorial.queries.md

     # to sort by mb, ask for the query back and do your sort
     wus_quakes = req.get_events(session, Origin, region=(-115, -105, 35, 45), mag={'mb': (4, None)}, asquery=True).order_by(Origin.mb).all()

 Pisces uses NumPy/ObsPy to do distance subsets, which are done out-of-database and can be memory intensive.
-They can be done in-database, if you have that capability.
+They can be done in-database, if you have a stored function "xkm_distance", for example, that calculates lateral distances.

-    # stations <= 200 km from a point, out-of-database
+    # stations <= 200 km from lat 42, lon -110, out-of-database
     sites = req.get_stations(session, Site, km=(42, -110, 0, 200))

     # in-database "xkm_distance(lat1, lon1, lat2, lon2)" function
     from sqlalchemy import func
     sites = req.get_stations(session, Site, asquery=True).filter(func.xkm_distance(Site.lat, Site.lon, 42, -110).between(0, 200)).all()

-With our Oracle database, you can use the project:pisces\_gndd module:

-    from pisces_gndd.request import distaz_query

-    q = req.get_stations(session, Site, asquery=True)
-    sites = distaz_query(q, Site, km=(42, -110, 0, 200))

-    # or stations teleseismic distances from (40, 80)
-    telesites = distaz_query(q, Site, deg=(40, 80, 30, 90))

 ### Editing tables

-The following examples **will not work** unless you have write permission to global tables.
-Especially if you have write permission, **don’t try to do this**.

     # add Albuquerque ANMO and the Chelyabinsk bolide
     ANMO = Site(sta='ANMO', lat=34.9459, lon=-106.4572, elev=1.85)